evanch98/spotify-clone-nextjs/README.md

 - Users can logged with email or GitHub
 - Users can upload songs
 - Users can like songs and see the list of liked songs
+- Users can search songs from the sever
 - Users can play and listen to songs uploaded by them or other users

 # Technologies used in this project